Feeljae-Won/Feeljae-Won.github.io/_pages/about.md

     image_description: "About Feeel_j"
 ---

-### Hi there, I'm Feeljae Won!
+# Hi there, I'm Feeljae Won!

-#### Welcome to my blog, where I share web development tips and tricks, along with a collection of my favorite photos.
+#### Welcome to my blog, where I share web development notied, along with a collection of my favorite photos.
 <br>
 ![about Me](/assets/images/DSCF1195.JPG)
 <br>